 2. Honest and Effective Communication

 A lawyer’s word is his or her bond.
-Effective communication requires lawyers to be honest, diligent, civil, and respectful in their interactions with others.
+Effective communication requires lawyers to be honest, diligent, civil, and respectful in their interactions with others, including interactions in person and by video conferencing, telephone, text messaging, social media, email, online communications, and all other oral and written communications.

 - A lawyer should inform every client what the lawyer expects from the client and what the client can expect from the lawyer during the term of the legal representation.

-- Candor and civility must be used in all oral and written communications.
+- Candor and civility must be used in all oral and written communications, including online communications.
 (See R. Regulating Fla.
 Bar 4-8.4(c)).

 - A lawyer must avoid disparaging personal remarks or acrimony toward opposing parties, opposing counsel, third parties or the court.
 (See R. Regulating Fla.
 Bar 4-8.4(d)).